 - Critically, as soon as we came into Government, our first significant action was to reform the anti-corruption legislation, giving more autonomy to the Anti-Corruption Commission (ACC).
 It now has the power not only to investigate but to prosecute as well: we created an institution to fight corruption and strengthen transparency.
 We designed and rolled out the ‘Pay No Bribe Campaign’, which brought tremendous results.
 The United Nations Commission against Corruption (UNCAC) undertook crucial actions to ensure compliance with the provisions of the statute.
 One of these was by facilitating two-country reviews on the implementation.
 In 2010 and 2012, as a result of the steps taken to address corruption, we were reviewed by Thailand and Benin.
 In essence, my reforms allowed the country’s independent anti-corruption agents to be one of the most efficient prosecutorial groups in Africa, with the Anti-Corruption Commission (ACC) acting as a politically blind institution, prosecuting and convicting members of all political parties.
 This non-partisan approach enhanced the credibility and transparency of the process in place as it safeguarded the human rights of all citizens.

 We also enacted the Freedom of Information (FOI).
-Act and established the Access to Information Commission, ensuring that ordinary citizens could seek and obtain information which otherwise may be considered classified.
+Act and established the Access to Information Commission, ensuring that ordinary citizens could seek and obtain information that otherwise may be considered classified.
 In other words, during my tenure, there wasn’t anything to hide in the course of public service.

 - We were so confident of our work that I subjected my government to the African Peer Review Mechanism, and we received important reviews from President Obama who, in his ‘Address to the African People’ (during his 2015 visit to Africa), said that ‘Sierra Leone was among countries in Africa where democracy had taken root’.
-Also, Sierra Leone was recognized as the third most improved country in the region in terms of safety and the rule of law, participation and Human Rights as per the Ibrahim Index of African Governance
+Also, Sierra Leone was recognized as the third most improved country in the region in terms of safety and the rule of law, participation, and Human Rights as per the Ibrahim Index of African Governance

 - Regarding peace, the former UN Secretary-General, Ban-Ki -Moon, once remarked that Sierra Leone was a storehouse of lessons in peacebuilding and peace consolidation in post-conflict countries.
 Our peacebuilding and peacekeeping missions with the UN were so successful that Sierra Leone exported these missions to train other countries.
 We succeeded in ensuring that during my time of governance Sierra Leone was ranked the most peaceful in the region and third in Africa.

-- With such openness, good governance and peacefulness, we sent the right signals to the world that Sierra Leone was open for business.
+- With such openness, good governance, and peacefulness, we sent the right signals to the world that Sierra Leone was open for business.
 The result was unprecedented with the arrival of direct foreign investment, especially in the agriculture and extractive industry, where thousands of job opportunities were created for our youth.

 - Let me talk a little bit about the youth.
 In Sierra Leone as in Africa, over 60% of our population is youth.
 They have the energy, but we have to provide them with skills and the enabling environment to realize their potentials and to thrive.
-During my tenure, I insisted on reforming the youth sector, initiated many youths development schemes and ensured they had opportunities to be in key decision-making positions in the cabinet, at directorate and managerial levels, and many have made me proud.
+During my tenure, I insisted on reforming the youth sector, initiated many youths development schemes, and ensured they had opportunities to be in key decision-making positions in the cabinet, at directorate and managerial levels, and many have made me proud.
 I continue to have a strong passion for the youth, to tap on their resilience and desires towards the future of Africa.
 As I have always said, the present and future of the continent lie in their hands; it is up to us to be visionary, inclusive and to believe in upholding the democratic values.
 I know that our youth have the potential to transform Africa into the powerful engine of our world.

-- Owing to all of those actions on good governance, inclusiveness, transparency and accountability, national unity and peace, unprecedented FDI inflow and the prudent public finance management of the revenues generated, we increased our GDP which by 2013 was projected by the IMF and World Bank to grow by 14% to the extent that we were rated one of the fastest-growing economies in the world.
+- Owing to all of those actions on good governance, inclusiveness, transparency and accountability, national unity and peace, unprecedented FDI inflow, and the prudent public finance management of the revenues generated, we increased our GDP which by 2013 was projected by the IMF and World Bank to grow by 14% to the extent that we were rated one of the fastest-growing economies in the world.

-- We then judiciously used the revenues to embark on a massive infrastructural development programme, and some of my flagship projects touched on every region and every district.
+- We then judiciously used the revenues to embark on a massive infrastructural development program, and some of my flagship projects touched on every region and every district.
 Our access to electricity and pipe-borne water programmed brought power and clean water to several areas and communities, some for the first time in three decades.

 - We subsidized education at all levels, offered automatic university scholarships to females studying in the sciences and to persons with a disability; supported the establishment of three universities, and increased salaries for public sector workers.